 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Gluten-Free Challah
+How to Make Gluten-Free Challah Bread

 Ingredients

-- 3 ¼ cup gluten free all purpose flour, I recommend using Cup4Cup gluten free flour (455g) but see recipe notes for dairy-free
+- 3 ¼ cup gluten free all purpose flour I recommend using Cup4Cup gluten free flour (455g) but see recipe notes for dairy-free

 - ¾ cup (200 g) granulated sugar